Aryan-Satpathy/Backdoor/README.md

 - [x] CIFAR 100
 - [ ] IMAGENET 100 (100 class subset of IMAGENET)

-We show a successfull and partly generalizable defense against backdoor attacks in SSL and lay the theortical foundation for defense against backdoor attacks in Semantic Segmentation and Object Detection tasks.
+We show a successful and partly generalizable defense against backdoor attacks in SSL and lay the theoretical foundation for defense against backdoor attacks in Semantic Segmentation and Object Detection tasks.

 ## Installation and Requirements
 - Download the repository from [anonymous4openscience](https://anonymous.4open.science/r/Backdoor-028B).